 - If you have multiple models that share the same textures, export your models with textures in a separate file.
 That way multiple models can refer to a single texture file that only needs to be loaded once.

 - If you have multiple entities using the same 3D model and no animations, instance a single

 GLTFShapecomponent and assign that same one to the entities that will use it.

 - If your scene has entities that appear and disappear, it might be a good idea to pool these entities and keep them already defined but removed from the engine until needed.
 This will help them appear faster, the trade-off is that they will occupy memory when not in use.
 See (/development-guide/entities-components/#pooling-entities-and-components)

 If multiple entities in your scene use a same primitive or 3D model, there’s no need to create an instance of the shape component for each.
 All entities can share one same instance.

-This keeps your scene lighter to load and prevents you from exceeding the maximum amount of triangles per scene.
+This keeps your scene lighter to load and prevents you from exceeding the maximum amount of bodies per scene.

 // Create shape component const house = new GLTFShape("models/House.gltf") // Create entities const myEntity = new Entity() const mySecondEntity = new Entity() const myThirdEntity = new Entity() // Assign shape component to entities myEntity.add(house) mySecondEntity.add(house) myThirdEntity.add(house)

 Each entity that shares a shape can apply different scales, rotations or even materials (in the case of primitives) without affecting how the other entities are being rendered.

 GLTFComponent to keep track of what part of the animation is currently being played.